 Median household income is one way to measure income of residents in the county: half of households earn more than the median income and half earn less.
 It’s considered a more reliable indicator than the average income because it is less likely to be skewed by outlier data, such as unusually high or low incomes.

-- California saw a rise in median household income of approximately 2% in 2016, while the national median income remained approximately the same after adjusting for inflation.
+- California saw a rise in median household income of approximately 3% in 2017, while the national median income only increased by 1% after adjusting for inflation.

 Average Weekly Wages

 Average weekly wages track wages paid by employers in San Mateo County and include other compensation such as stock options and bonuses.
 Unlike median household income, average weekly wage data are more likely to be skewed by unusually large or small values.

 - Average weekly wages grew by 31% in 2012, reaching a record high of $2,057, driven by increased wages in the Financial Activities and Professional and Business Services industry segments.

 - The average wages for several types of service jobs are listed below (monthly/annually).
 For many, the median asked rent ($2,684 for a 1 bedroom and $3,318 for a 2 bedroom) is half a month’s wage.

 - Chefs and Head Cooks: $4,451 / $53,412